ALMADEN FAMILY OPTOMETRIC CENTER

 What can we do?

-At least 1-2 hours of outdoor activity has been correlated with later onset and reduced progression of myopia.
+At least 2 hours of outdoor activity has been correlated with later onset and reduced progression of myopia.
 But here at Almaden Family Optometric Center, we also have various options you can choose from to slow the progression of your child's myopia.
-Dr. Jennifer Hsieh can fit you with Misight contact lenses (the first and only FDA approved soft contact lens to slow myopia progression in children 8-12 years old), the Paragon CRT Ortho-K nighttime contact lenses, or the NaturalVue multifocal contact lenses all of which can help with myopia control.
-Read more about Misight soft contact lenses below.
+Dr. Jennifer Hsieh can fit your child with MiSight contact lenses (the first and only FDA approved soft contact lens to slow myopia progression in children 8-12 years old) or the Paragon CRT Ortho-K nighttime contact lenses for myopia treatment.
+Dr. Hsieh may also prescribe Atropine eye drops for usage at night to help with slowing down myopia progression too.

 Contact Us